 Medication can also be helpful for social anxiety, such as selective serotonin reuptake inhibitors (SSRIs).
 If this is something you wish to consider, we recommend you discuss this option with your GP.

 Can Therapy Help with Social Anxiety?

 Absolutely.
-There s good evidence that psychological therapy and especially Cognitive Behavioural Therapy (CBT) is particularly effective.
+There s good evidence that psychological therapy and especially CBT Therapy is particularly effective.
 CBT can help to reduce your symptoms and preventing relapses with Social Anxiety Disorder.
 Depending always on the severity of the issue, around 6-10 sessions can already be enough to bring relief from Social Phobia.